-Located in the Hunter Valley, Donaldson’s underground Abel mine produces thermal and semi-soft coking coal for blending, exporting via the Port of Newcastle.
+Located in the Hunter Valley, Donaldson’s underground Abel mine previously produced thermal and semi-soft coking coal for blending, exporting via the Port of Newcastle.

 Rehabilitation of the former Tasman mine was successfully completed in 2014.